padamshrestha/portable_nodejs_git/README.md

 ## How to use
 * Download the project
-* go to folder nodjs
+* go to folder nodjs and run nodejs-portable.bat
+* Choose option 2 to install
+  * Provide node version to be installed eg. 6.0.0
+  * Provider architecture x86 or x64